Grand Ethiopian Renaissance Dam: Construction

-In February 2021, Ethiopian Minister of Water and Irrigation, Seleshi Bekele, mentioned that the engineering work in constructing the dam reached 91%, while the total construction rate was 78.3%.
+In February 2021, Ethiopian Minister of Water and Irrigation, Seleshi Bekele, mentioned that the engineering completion reached 91%, while the total construction completion was 78.3%.
 In May 2021, Minister of Water and Irrigation Seleshi Bekele mentioned that 80% of dam construction was complete.
+The third filling of the GERD reservoir reached its conclusion on 12 August 2022, reaching a height of 600 m.
+As of April 2023, Ethiopia's Office of National Coordination announced that 90% of construction had been completed.
+Subsequently, the fourth filling was completed on 10 September 2023, with water levels reaching approximately 625 m.

+In March 2024 preceding the 13th anniversary of the foundation stone laying for the Renaissance Dam project, construction reached 95% completion, which included the accomplishment of 98.9% of the civil works and 78% of the electro-mechanical work.
+In the meantime, the hydroelectric project boasted a capacity of 540 megawatts, facilitated by two turbines, with plans to eventually produce 5,150 megawatts.
+Furthermore, the dam held 42 billion m³ of water, a figure projected to rise to 74 billion m³ upon completion.
+Later that year, on 17 July, the fifth filling began with the goal of completion by September.
+The reservoir was set to hold 64 billion m³ of water, with its levels reaching approximately 640 m.
+In late October 2024, Prime Minister Abiy Ahmed announced in parliament that the construction of the dam had been completed.
+More turbines had come online since, the sixth turbine began generation in February 2025.
+By April 2025, the dam reached 98.66% completion, with six turbines operational.
+A ribbon-cutting ceremony to inaugurate the dam was held on 9 September 2025.

 Controversies

 Engineering questions

 In 2012, the International Panel of Experts was formed with experts from Egypt, Sudan, Ethiopia and other independent entities to discuss mainly engineering and partially impact related questions.
 This panel concluded at a number of engineering modifications, that were proposed to Ethiopia and the main contractor constructing the dam.
 One of the two main engineering questions, dealing with the size of flood events and the constructive response against them, was later addressed by the contractor.
 The emergency spillway located near the rock saddle dam saw an increase of the rim length from 300 m to 1,200 m to account even for the largest possible flood of the river.